mr-raccoon-97/python-adapter-for-auth.js/README.md

 ![alt text](swagger.png)

 4. Add the following [adapter](rest-adapter.ts) to your Auth.js project as stated in the [documentation](https://next-auth.js.org/getting-started/introduction).
-(The Auth.js documentation is very obscure, so I recommend you to try other adapters first, like the pg-adapter, to setup an adapter).
-In the [auth.ts](https://authjs.dev/getting-started/installation?framework=next.js) file:
+Just copy and paste the [rest-adapter.ts](rest-adapter.ts) file in your project and add in your [auth.ts](https://authjs.dev/getting-started/installation?framework=next.js) file:

 ```typescript